677

 16. Félix Fénéon and Edouard Dujardin regularly staged small exhibitions in the offices of the monthly magazine La Revue Indépendante at 11 rue de la Chaussée-d’Antin.
 Anquetin, Seurat, Signac, Camille Pissarro and his son Lucien had exhibited there in 1887-1888; in 1888 there was work by Manet, Guillaumin, Luce, Dubois-Pillet and others.
 See exhib. cat.
 Paris 1986, p.
 34 and Correspondance Gauguin 1984, p.
 512. Although Vincent initially reacted positively to Theo’s suggestion that he should exhibit there, he changed his mind later (see letter 718).

-17. The emphasis Van Gogh places here on presenting his work as ‘studies’, with an exhibition of ‘composed paintings’ a year later, may have been prompted by Kahn’s reaction to his still life Piles of French novels and a rose in a glass (‘Romans parisiens’) (F 359 / JH 1332 [2556]), which had been shown at the Indépendants in the spring.
+17. The emphasis Van Gogh places here on presenting his work as ‘studies’, with an exhibition of ‘composed paintings’ a year later, may have been prompted by Kahn’s reaction to his still life Piles of French novels and roses in a glass (‘Romans parisiens’) (F 359 / JH 1332 [2556]), which had been shown at the Indépendants in the spring.
 Kahn’s comment was that it could hardly be called a fully-fledged painting; at most it was a study.
 See letter 594, n.
 15, and cf. exhib. cat.
 Chicago 2001, p.
 210.

 [2556]